 The American cockroach Periplaneta americana, as an adult, gets over 3 inches (50 mm) in length.
 They are reddish-brown as adults, with a yellow band outlining the head.
-If you have ever had an American cockroach infestation you know that they are difficult to get rid of.
+So if you have ever had American cockroaches infestations, you know that they are difficult to get rid of.
 American cockroaches are very sturdy and can survive in as low as 32 degrees Fahrenheit!

 What do American cockroaches look like?

 American cockroaches are reddish-brown with a band around the pronotum’s edge that is yellow or pale brown.
-The female American cockroach has smaller wings than the males.
-Both have slim cerci that are joined at the abdomen tip.
+At the same time, the female American cockroach has smaller wings than the males.
+But both have slim cerci joined at the abdomen tip.

 Does the American cockroach infest homes?